krakel/debian-installation/README.md

 The best choise for virtualization is the KVM package.
 It's part of the kernel and get the best performance experience.

 ### KVM Installation
-You need first check if your processor and borad enabled the virtualization extension.
+You need first check if your processor and board support the virtualization extension.
+Enable Intel Virtualization Technology (also known as Intel VT) or AMD-V depending on the brand of the processor.
+The virtualization extensions may be labeled Virtualization Extensions, Vanderpool or various other names depending on the OEM and system BIOS.
 ```bash
   grep -o 'vmx\|svm' /proc/cpuinfo
 ```